-Liquidity, referring to the spread between bid price and ask price, inherently reflects expectations of investors towards the future performance of stocks in their elementary trading decisions.
-And illiquidity, which inversely originates from the pessimism of investors, would thus increase the crash risk since it dissolves the effective price information and disseminates panic across the market.
-Given the significant impact from investor emotions, especially the negative ones \cite{ChiuInvestor,FloriCommunities}, illiquidity can also be contagious, e.g., scared investors on stocks of illiquidity incline to sell out other stocks on hands to keep their own liquidity and reluctantly result in more stocks of illiquidity.
-Hence, in order to model the market crash from a system view, it would be natural to connect stocks of similar illiquidity fluctuations and build a network to represent the market.
-In the accordingly established illiquidity network, links among stocks stands for the possibilities of cascading crash across the market, suggesting a new angle of profiling the market crash dynamics.
-Though it is indeed not a new idea to transform a market into a network, linking stocks in terms of illiquidity is rarely visited.
-More importantly, different from previous networking models of mutual fund sharing~\cite{LuHerding} or price co-movements, illiquidity can be captured dynamically in a fine-resolution, i.e., in the most minimum decision granularity of bid and ask.
-It means that in terms of elementary decisions in trading and their contagions, the illiquidity network provides a very micro-perspective of the market crash.
+Liquidity, referring to the spread between the bid price and ask price, inherently reflects the expectations of investors regarding the future performance of stocks in their elementary trading decisions.
+Illiquidity, which inversely originates from the pessimism of investors, would thus increase crash risk since it dissolves effective price information and disseminates panic throughout the market.
+Given the significant impact of investor emotions, especially negative emotions \cite{ChiuInvestor,FloriCommunities}, illiquidity can also be contagious, e.g., investors frightened by stock illiquidity tend to sell the other stocks they hold to maintain their own liquidity, reluctantly generating more illiquid stocks.
+Intuitively, the above contagion thus results in the comovement of illiquidity and offers paths for the cascading of illiquidity throughout the market.
+Hence, to model a market crash from a systemic perspective, it would be natural to connect stocks with similar illiquidity fluctuations and build a network to represent the market.
+Therefore, in the established illiquidity network, links among stocks represent the possibility of cascading crashes throughout the market, suggesting a new perspective for profiling market crash dynamics.
+Although it is not a new idea to transform a market into a network, linking stocks in terms of illiquidity is rarely done.
+More important, different from previous networking models of mutual fund sharing \cite{LuHerding}, price comovements~\cite{MantegnaHierarchical} or the Granger test~\cite{wang2018corr}, illiquidity can be captured dynamically at a fine resolution, i.e., at the minimum decision granularity of bid and ask prices and inherently associated with investor emotions such as panic.
+This means that in terms of elementary decisions in trading and their contagion, the illiquidity network provides a microperspective on market crashes.